cypress-io/cypress-documentation/content/guides/continuous-integration/ci-provider-examples.md

 ---

 <Alert type="success">

-<b>Cypress should run on all Continuous Integration (CI) providers.</b> We have provided some example projects and configuration for some CI providers to help you get started.
+<b>Cypress is compatible with all Continuous Integration (CI) providers and systems.</b> On this page you’ll find extensive guides for using Cypress with some of the most popular CI providers, and assorted quick start examples for many other providers.

 </Alert>